 Figure 1: Enterprise Server node

-On every login, eStudio fetches the information of Services, Event Processes and Peer Servers from the Enterprise Server and populates the online repository.
+Each time during login, eStudio fetches the information of Services, Event Processes and Peer Servers from the Enterprise Server and populates the online repository.
 The default location of the online repository for a particular Enterprise Server is $FIORANO_HOME/runtimedata/eStudio/workspace/.repositories/Online/<Enterprise Server name>.
-Screenshot of the Online Event Process Development mode with an Event Process open is shown below.
+Screenshot of the Online Event Process Development mode is shown in Figure 2.

 Figure 2: Online Event Process Development perspective